JimmyZhang12/raytracer/README.md

 ### Performance
 I also support multithreading, assigning a number of rows for each thread.
 On my Ryzen 5600x, using 6 threads yields about a 2.5x in improvement.
 For my Vec3 implementation, I opted to use the standard python list rather than a numpy array as the underlying data strucutre.
 This is because while numpy arrays are very fast a vectorized operations, they have much greater overhead for object construction.
 Because of the short length Vec3, and because Python lists are heavily optimized for insertion and manipulation, performance is actually greater for numpy.

-Profiling the code, the raytracer spends 90+ of its time traversing the BVH tree and very little time actually simulating the objects.
-One could probably achieve greater performance by mapping the BVH the Cython, or by using a more efficent algorthim.
+Profiling the code, the raytracer spends 90%+ of its time traversing the BVH tree and very little time actually simulating the objects.
+One could probably achieve greater performance by mapping the BVH to Cython, or by using a more efficent algorthim.
+Given the small size of the tree, I also think caching traversals would be useful as well.

 I also thought about vectorization but I could not come up with a performant enough scheme for numpy.
-The main issue is that rays need the same physics calculation to be vectorized by numpy.
+The main issue is that a set of rays need the same physics calculation to be vectorized by numpy.
 But a set of rays, say for sampling of one pixel, may bounce into objects of different types.
-In general only the first bounce can be guaranteed to be the same for a set of node.
+In general only the first bounce can be guaranteed to be the same for a set of nodes on a pixel.
 This is a limitation of the fact that objects are represented as mathematical formulas.
 In a real ray tracing engine, the bounces would on polygons and would be very vectorizeable.

-One would have to dynamically group similar ray calculations at runtime to take advantage of vectorization.
+One would have to dynamically group similar ray calculations at runtime to take advantage of vectorization, either by masking the vector or reordering them.
 While this is possible and a technique often used in HPC, is outside the scope of this project.

 The raytracer takes about 20minutes to render the sample image at 900x600.